-According to the World Health Organization, clinical trials in children are important to the development of age-specific and empirically-verified therapies for this unique patient population, which has distinct developmental and physiological differences from adults.
-However, only about 5% of oncology drugs have been approved for first use in children, and the gap between first-in-human and first-in-child trials of FDA-approved oncology drugs is 6.5 years.
-Accordingly, participation in available clinical trials is critical.
+According to the World Health Organization, clinical trials in children are important to the development of age-specific and empirically-verified therapies for this unique patient population, which has distinct developmental and physiological differences from adults.^{60,61} However, only about 5% of oncology drugs have been approved for first use in children, and the gap between first-in-human and first-in-child trials of FDA-approved oncology drugs is 6.5 years.62 Accordingly, participation in available clinical trials is critical.

-Healthcare providers should encourage participation in studies of the COG, including the aforementioned AAML1831 study and other COG trials, as well as The Leukemia & Lymphoma Society (LLS) PedAL, a new, paradigm-changing approach to pediatric drug development (described below).
+Healthcare providers should encourage participation in studies of the COG, as well as The Leukemia & Lymphoma Society (LLS) PedAL, a paradigm-changing approach to pediatric drug development (described below).
 Patients and their families can be directed to the LLS Clinical Trial Support Center (CTSC), a free service through which LLS Clinical Trial Nurse Navigators guide individuals throughout the entire clinical trial process (www.LLS.org/CTSC).